C4r50nC/C4r50nC/README.md

 Full-stack Software Developer
 -----------------------------

 I am a full-stack developer leaning towards the back-end side.
-I have been learning programming for more than 5 years, and I am interested in all new technologies!
+I have been learning programming for years, and I am still interested in all new technologies!
 I love exploring different tech stacks and build projects with them, so feel free to reach me if you have a great idea and are looking for someone for collaboration.

 * 🌍  I'm based in Melbourne
 * ✉️  You can contact me at [xichen059@gmail.com](mailto:xichen059@gmail.com)